KxSystems/docs/docs/basics/application.md

 ## Long right scope

-Maps applied prefix or infix, have long right scope.
+Iterables applied prefix or infix, have long right scope.
 In other words:

-When a unary map is applied prefix, its argument is _everything to its right_.
+When a unary iterable is applied prefix, its argument is _everything to its right_.
 ```q
 q)sqrt count "It's about time!"
 4
 ```
-When a binary map is applied infix, its right argument is _everything to its right_.
+When a binary iterable is applied infix, its right argument is _everything to its right_.
 ```q
 q)7 * 2 + 4
 42
 ```

-!!! info "Republic of maps"
+!!! info "Republic of iterables"

-    There is no precedence among maps.
+    There is no precedence among iterables.
     In `7*2+4` the right argument of `*` is the result of evaluating the expression on its right.

     This rule applies without exception.

-## Extenders
+## Iterators

-The extenders are almost invariably applied postfix.
+The iterators are almost invariably applied postfix.

 ```q
 q)+/[17 13 12]
 42
 ```

-In the above, the Over extender `/` is applied postfix to its single argument `+` to form the [_extension_](../ref/extenders.md) `+/` (sum).
+In the above, the Over iterators `/` is applied postfix to its single argument `+` to derive the [_function_](../ref/iterators.md) `+/` (sum).

-An extender applied postfix has _short left scope_.
+An iterator applied postfix has _short left scope_.
 That is, its argument is the _object immediately to its left_.
-For the [Case](/ref/each/#case) extender that object is an int vector; for all other extenders, a map.
-But note that an extender’s argument may itself be an extension.
+For the [Case](../ref/maps.md#case) iterator that object is an int vector; for all other iterators, an iterable.
+But note that an iterator’s argument may itself be a deerived function.

 ```q
 q)txt:(("Now";"is";"the";"time");("for";"all";"good";"folk"))